Board of Trustees

-Chris was in management positions in healthcare and telecommunications before becoming a Financial Advisor with Merrill Lynch 13 years ago.
+Chris was in management positions in healthcare and telecommunications before becoming a Financial Advisor with Merrill Lynch, a position from which he recently retired.
 He has been active in the Missoula community, serving on the Board and as Board President of the YMCA, The United Way, Missoula Youth Homes, Partnership For Children, Missoula Food Bank and the Valleys Preservation Council.
 Chris and his wife Jeannie met while Peace Corps volunteers in Sierra Leone, West Africa.
 They have two sons — one a former IJNR Fellow of Energy Country — and two grandchildren.
 He graduated from Notre Dame and has a master’s degree in public administration from the University of Montana.

 Frank Edward Allen, Trustee (Missoula, Montana)

 Frank spent 14 years at The Wall Street Journal as a writer and columnist, a features editor, a bureau chief and the paper’s first environment editor.
 Earlier he also reported and shaped news coverage about the economy and the environment for the Eugene Register-Guard, The Associated Press, the Tucson Daily Citizen, The Minneapolis Star andReuters News Service.
 In 1994, he left The Wall Street Journal to become a full-time professor and dean of the University of Montana’s School of Journalism, where he created expedition-style learning programs for journalists that evolved into IJNR.
 He is principal author of “Matching the Scenery: Journalism’s Duty to the North American West”.
 Frank serves on the advisory board of the Ted Scripps Environmental Journalism Fellowships program at the University of Colorado and as board chair for Seattle-based InvestigateWest.